JoshuaMart/AutoCaptions/remotion-captions/README.md

 }
 ```

-## Transcription Format
+## 📋 Transcription Format

-The transcription data should follow this format:
+The transcription data should follow this format from the transcription service:

 ```json
 {